 Students often struggle to identify who they are, where they are going, and what sort of profession they would like to enter.
 That’s why, in 2018, I established Open to Success.
 I had seen first hand the struggles students experienced, making well considered decisions for their career and study futures.
-Initially I used my training and experience to provide wellness, study and career coaching, supporting secondary students (Years 10-12), as they transition to University, and then while they are undertaking their studies.
+Initially I used my training and experience to provide wellness, study and career coaching, supporting secondary students (Years 10-12), as they transition to the next stage of their lives.

 The Open to Success strategy enables clients to construct an action plan aligning with their skills, interests and aspirations.
 The focus is on providing a clear foundation for success, using my own Take Heart coaching methodology, which stems from solution-based, neuro cognitive behavioral theories and techniques.
 This assistance is delivered in one-to-one coaching sessions or group presentations within a school setting.

 I consider myself a country girl and maintain an affinity with a rural setting and communities.
 I was born in Dalby, Queensland and then moved to Goondiwindi when I was 14 with my family after my father purchased a sheep property.
 I attended boarding school in Toowoomba for four years before completing my schooling at Goondiwindi High School.

 After graduating with a Bachelor of Arts (English, History, and Drama) and Diploma of Education (Secondary) from The University of New England, Armidale, I returned to Goondiwindi for my first year teaching.
 What a challenge that was!
 Limited prac experience meant we were all thrown in the deep end.
 However, new friends were made, old friendships reestablished and cemented so that to this day Goondiwindi is a special place to visit.